austincarrig/Lab-Website/readme.md

 ### Changing Text

-This will almost exclusively occur in the \*.html files, between paragraph '\<p\>\</p\>' elements.
+This will almost exclusively occur in the \*.html files, between paragraph `\<p\>\</p\>` elements.
 Go to the file you are looking to change, and edit the text.
 Be sure to only change text itself, and not any elements.

 If you would like to add additional text, you have 2 options:

-1. Add another '<p></p>' set of elements where you would like to add the text.
+1. Add another `<p></p>` set of elements where you would like to add the text.
 Be sure that this before or after another set, and not inside one.
 Add your text between these elements.
-2. If you dont want to add any new paragraph elements, but still want another line break in the text, you can use a '<br>' element where you would like the line break to be in the text.
+2. If you dont want to add any new paragraph elements, but still want another line break in the text, you can use a `<br>` element where you would like the line break to be in the text.
 This should be within a set of paragraph elements.

 ### Adding a Publication